 That didn’t take too long, but it won’t work for everyone and if you get caught Bill Gates will devour your soul.

 Analysts worry PS3 price will hurt the game industry

 While somewhat obvious, it’s good to see analysts voicing thoughts that not everyone has had.
 The reasoning behind the suspicion Sony is hurting the industry is such a high price point for the PS3 will prevent growth.
 Installing new users each successive generation is very important if game development costs are going to continue to grow and a $500 price tag prevents this.
-When thought of in terms of accessibility versus cost and hardware versus software, the gap between Sony and Nintendo seems even larger. → Think outside the post.
+When thought of in terms of accessibility versus cost and hardware versus software, the gap between Sony and Nintendo seems even larger. → Read the rest

 The Xbox 360 is now abundantly available at whatever retailer you choose to support.